 Before the General Data Protection Regulation (GDPR) came into force in May 2018, typical businesses gave little thought to their data protection compliance obligations.
-Responsibility for compliance often sat with the in-house lawyer or the compliance manager, the Data Protection Act 1998 (DPA 98) was little understood and a tick box approach to compliance was followed.
+Responsibility for compliance often sat with the in-house lawyer or the compliance manager, the Data Protection Act 1998 (DPA 98) was little understood and a tick-box approach to compliance was followed.

 Times have changed, however.
 Data protection is now a board-level issue and private organisations are taking compliance seriously.
 The role of the Data Protection Officer (DPO) has become an important one in business and they are driving positive change.
 This is partly down to the requirement to comply, but also, in my opinion, because organisations, especially consumer businesses, want to build trust with customers.
 If you are unsure whether to hire externally or internally, we have some guidance on whether to outsource your DPO.

 In short, a combination of the GDPR coming into force and consumer expectations.
 Good privacy is now seen as a selling point and organisations are paying better attention to data protection as consumers become more aware of their rights.